msbelaid/LivingRoom/README.md

 * Add database class
 * Migrations in the database class
 * Tests automation
-* generate LiveData or not? let the user choose
+* returns LiveData or not? let the user choose

 # Issues
 Feel free to open [issues](https://github.com/msbelaid/LivingRoom/issues/new)